Hiking Mount Nittany: A Must-Do Activity In State College, PA

 Mount Nittany Trailhead

-From the trailhead signage, begin by taking the blue-blazed trail heading to the left.
+From the trailhead signage, take the blue-blazed trail heading to the left.
 You’ll be able to see the white trail off to your right for a short distance.
 Commit this to memory for later, as that is the way you will return, eventually.

 Stay to the right at this intersection.

-About halfway up the hill, though, you’ll reach a y-split in the trail, where you’ll need to take the path to the right.
+About halfway up the hill, you’ll reach a split in the trail, where you’ll need to take the path to the right.
 If you continue left, you’ll end up on an ATV trail to private land.

-You’ll know that you’ve reached the top of the mountain when you come to a crossroads in the trail, you’ll see a sign pointing left to the Nittany Mall Overlook.
-You’ll also notice a large pile of rocks in the center of the trail crossing.
-Head left on the trail towards the overlook, which you will reach shortly.
+You’ll know that you’ve reached the top of the mountain when you come to a crossroads in the trail.
+There is a clear sign pointing left to the Nittany Mall Overlook and a large pile of rocks in the center of the trail crossing.
+Head left on the trail towards the overlook.

 rock pile at the top of Mount Nittany

-You’ll want to go down to the lower rock outcropping to get the best views through the trees.
+You may want to head down to the lower rock outcropping for the best views through the trees.
 Snap a few photos and take in the views of the State College shopping center.

 Nittany Mall Overlook

-Continuing along the trail, the next overlook you will reach in just a few tenths of a mile.
+Continuing along the trail, you’ll reach the next overlook in just a few tenths of a mile.
 This one, the other named for a person, is the Tom Smythe Overlook at Station #9.
-You’ll see views out over the valley at this vista named for one of the leaders in development work on Mount Nittany.
-Stop and check out the plaque dedicated to him, too, at this spot.
+You’ll find views out over the valley at this vista named for one of the leaders in development work on Mount Nittany.
+There is also a plaque dedicated to him at this spot.

 Tom Smythe Overlook